apfister/feeding-america-foodbank-xml2geojson/README.md

 - This is fed by an XML Feed located [here](http://ws.feedingamerica.org/FAWebService.asmx/GetAllOrganizations)

-- Let's turn that into something we can use :)

 ##Setup
 - clone repo
-- cd into directory & `npm install`
+- cd into directory && `npm install`
 - `node index.js` and you should get a GeoJSON file of all food bank locations to play with